Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-How often can I use a dry mouth mouthwash each day?
+How often can I use the rinse each day?

-Can I use this rinse with dentures or aligners?
+Can I use it with dentures or dental work?

-What if I accidentally swallow some of the mouthwash?
+What should I do if I accidentally swallow some?

 Rewards Program